-In a trademark infringement action, an Oregon-based, commercial-lighting manufacturer (1) who manufactures no lighting in Florida, (2) who maintains no office or employees in Florida, (3) who is not registered to conduct business in Florida, and (4) who does not sell directly to a customer in Florida, but (5) who maintains an allegedly infringing website (a) that is entirely passive, (b) that neither targets nor mentions Florida, and (c) that offers neither in Florida nor anywhere else a mechanism by which to consummate a sale has not - by merely maintaining the website - submitted to long-arm jurisdiction in Florida under Section 48.193(1)(a)(2), Florida Statutes.
+In a trademark infringement action, an Oregon-based, commercial-lighting manufacturer (1) who manufactures no lighting in Florida, (2) who maintains no office or employees in Florida, (3) who is not registered to conduct business in Florida, and (4) who does not sell directly to a customer in Florida, but (5) who maintains an allegedly infringing website (a) that is entirely passive, (b) that neither targets nor mentions Florida, (c) that no consumer has viewed in Florida, and (d) that offers neither in Florida nor anywhere else a mechanism by which to consummate a sale has not - by merely maintaining the website - submitted to long-arm jurisdiction in Florida under Section 48.193(1)(a)(2), Florida Statutes.

 The Supreme Court of Florida has never claimed this unprecedented reach of Section 48.193(1)(a)(2), and the Supreme Court of the United States applies the Due Process Clause of the Fourteenth Amendment to forbid this unprecedented reach.